-The Residence Hall Decorating Guidelines are adapted from the CUA Holiday Decorating Guidelines which are published annually by the Office of Environmental Health and Safety.
+The Residence Hall Decorating Guidelines are adapted from the CUA Holiday Decorating Guidelines which are published by Facilities Operations.
 The purpose is to provide a framework for the decoration and personalization that occurs within individual rooms and common areas of residential facilities.
 In addition, it attempts to clearly define the parameters of which items are allowed and how/where to place them.
 Generally, all decorations should adhere to the guidelines listed below.
 For specific questions about decorating in the residence halls please contact Housing Services.

 - The use of adhesives and other hanging hardware is not permitted, except for 3M Command products and those products approved specifically for use in Opus Hall.

 - The painting of student rooms is prohibited.

 - Items should not be hung from or placed on ceilings.

 Where possible it is encouraged that decorations, other than university-approved publicity/posters, be made of noncombustible materials.

 Bulletin boards are provided on each floor for use by Residence Life staff.
 Coverings should be limited to publicity/posters and decorations.